fhirest/.github/profile/README.md

 - FHIRest is great for microservices architecture.
 - FHIRest is open-source software available on GitHub under an MIT license.

+You can access community by e-mail fhirest@tehik.ee or chat https://chat.fhir.org/#narrow/stream/454254-FHIRest

 ![Architecture](../images/architecture.drawio)